unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

 ```
 We see that the acceptance ratio of the random walk proposal, which takes the
 smaller step is quite high, but that the larger step is often rejected.
 We might
-therefore want to reduce this step size slighly, as a proposal that is so often
+therefore want to reduce this step size slightly, as a proposal that is so often
 rejected is not very efficient.

 In more complicated applications, this type of debugging is crucial for obtaining